Highlights of Andalucia

 The trip ends after breakfast at our hotel in Seville.

-There are no activities planned today, so you are free to depart from Seville at any time.
+There are no activities planned today, so you're free to depart from Seville at any time.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you need to depart from Seville Airport (SVQ), which is about 30 minutes' drive.
+If you'd like an airport transfer, you'll need to depart from Seville Airport (SVQ), which is a 30-minute drive from the hotel.

-On this highlights trip we have packed in as many of the sights as we can, but there is only one free day in Seville and there are many museums that you may like to visit, so if you wish to discover more on your own, then we would recommend extending your stay by a night or two.
+While we've packed in as many of Seville's highlights as possible, our itinerary only allows for one free day in Seville and the city has many museums, galleries and sites to see.
+If you'd like to discover more on your own, we recommend extending your stay by a night or two.
 (B)

 Trip Inclusions